OctopusDeploy/blog/blog/2022-q2/self-service-database-provisioning-with-octopus-runbooks-and-redgate-sql-clone/index.md

 ### Prep work in Octopus Deploy

-This post assumes you already have a working knowledge of Octopus Deploy environments, Tentacles, and deployment targets ([documentation](https://octopus.com/docs/infrastructure)).
+This post assumes you have a working knowledge of Octopus Deploy environments, Tentacles, and deployment targets ([documentation](https://octopus.com/docs/infrastructure)).

 Configure a deployment target that has a network connection and can authenticate against SQL Clone.
 Give this target the role `sqlclone` and add the target to one or more environments (e.g., dev/test).